Priority 3 Incident definition

 More Definitions of Priority 3 Incident

 Priority 3 Incident or “P3 Incident” means a degradation or loss of non-critical business functions already in production.
 Users can continue operating with the results being adequate to perform needed functionalities (although the process or format may be less than desirable).
-P3 Incident includes incidents which degrade system functionality or business performance; but major functions of the application/database still work.
-P3 Incident also includes incidents affecting a single user – preventing completion of a critical task but for which a reasonable workaround exists.
+This includes incidents which degrade system functionality or business performance; but in which all major functions of the application/database still work.
+P3 Incidents also include incidents affecting a single user, preventing completion of a critical task but for which a reasonable workaround exists.

 Related to Priority 3 Incident